antorix/Rocket-Ministry/README.md

+Home of Rocket Ministry, the only cross-platform ministry app in the world!

 Keep track of your territories, contacts, visits, placements, and reports in your field service in a clean and non-cluttered design.
 The focus is on speed of all operations with minimum number of clicks, ease of use, and good ergonomics.
-The only ministry app on Play Store with a per-floor grid visualisation and the only cross-platform ministry app that supports Android, Windows and Linux at the same time.
-English and Russian languages are supported at the moment, more languages are coming.
+This is the only ministry app on Google Play Store with per-floor visualisation, and the only mobile app that allows taking notes in a door-to-door service really quickly and easily.
+The focus is on speed of all operations with minimum number of clicks, ease of use, and good ergonomics.
+The most powerful and versatile handling of apartment buildings with multiple entrances.

+Android, Windows, Linux are supported.
+Mac should work too, but not tested yet.

+The app speaks English, Russian and Georgian, more languages are coming.
 If you want to help translate the app into your language, please send a message to [antorix@outlook.com](mailto:antorix@outlook.com).

 ![](https://play-lh.googleusercontent.com/1lGefLzP_8vflqNPkHEV0Km5TM3rJON9vMYhklLHz0ig8XHyZ3-fUvJgpX5e4BnsC1I)